msabramo/kallithea/README.rst

 - Importing and syncing repositories from remote locations for Git_, Mercurial_ and Subversion.
 - Mako templates let you customize the look and feel of the application.
 - Beautiful diffs, annotations and source code browsing all colored by pygments.
-  Raw diffs are made in Git-diff format for both VCS systems, including Git_ binary-patches
+  Raw diffs are made in Git-diff format for both VCS systems, including Git_ binary-patches.
-- Mercurial_ and Git_ DAG graphs and Flot-powered graphs with zooming and statistics to track activity for repositories
+- Mercurial_ and Git_ DAG graphs and Flot-powered graphs with zooming and statistics to track activity for repositories.
 - Admin interface with user/permission management.
 Admin activity journal, logs pulls, pushes, forks, registrations and other actions made by all users.
 - Server side forks.
 It is possible to fork a project and modify it freely